turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

 **Summary**

 Synchronise the system.
-This method is called by any `ParticleRenderable` visible in a `Scene` making use of this system, and may also be called manually if required.
+This method is called by any :ref:`ParticleRenderable <particlerenderable>` visible in a :ref:`Scene <scene>` making use of this system, and may also be called manually if required.

-This method will invoke the systems' `synchronize` callback, providing it with the frame and time delta (as determined by the system's `timer`).
+This method will invoke the systems synchronizer method, providing it with the frame and time delta (as determined by the system's `timer`).

-.. note :: Method will fail if a synchronize callback was not provided to the system.
+.. note :: Method will fail if a synchronizer object was not provided to the system.

 **Syntax** ::